reduxjs/redux/docs/usage/deriving-data-selectors.md

 The standard approach here is to create a unique instance of a memoized selector in the component, and then use that with `useSelector`.
 That allows each component to consistently pass the same arguments to its own selector instance, and that selector can correctly memoize the results.

-For function components, this is normally done with `useMemo` or `useCallback`:
+This is normally done with `useMemo`:

 ```js
 import { makeSelectItemsByCategory } from './categoriesSlice'